Kondo Effect Route to Probing Majorana-Kramers Pairs Coupled to Quantum Dot: Flow equations for Quantum Dot spin in Kondo regime

 In this section, we will calculate flow equations for the Kondo impurity spin and upon solving the flow equations, obtain the dynamic spin susceptibility for the Majorana-Kramers-Kondo model.
 This quantity will give us access to the signatures of Majorana-Kramers pair which can be detected easily in an experiment.
 Hence dynamic spin susceptibility is a very important quantity to understand the interplay between MKP and Kondo effect and hence for the detection of MKP.\\ We make following ansatz for the spin operator $S^{z}$:

 where $h^{z}(l=0)=1$ and initial values of all other parameters are zero.
-For the Kondo model, the ansatz for the spin operator\cite{Kehrein} is motivated by the fact that Kondo effect quenches the magnetic moment.
-So for isotropic Kondo model, the decomposition of the spin operator has only two terms referring to the Kondo spin and the Kondo interaction.
-For the anisotropic case, since there is Zeeman field and hence magnetization also, so the ansatz for spin observable needs to include these terms as well\cite{Fritsch}.
-For the case of Majorana-Kramers-Kondo model, there are Majorana fermion induced couplings due to which Kondo impurity spin couples to Majorana fermion also and hence these interactions need to be included in the ansatz.
-Andreev scattering term does not couple to Kondo impurity spin and hence has not been included in the ansatz.\\ To calculate the flow equation of the spin operator , we will use one-loop generator as given in equation~\ref{generator-eq}. .
+For the Kondo model, the ansatz for the spin operator\cite{Kehrein} is motivated by the fact that the Kondo effect quenches the magnetic moment.
+So for the isotropic Kondo model, the decomposition of the spin operator has only two terms referring to the Kondo spin and the Kondo interaction.
+For the anisotropic case, since there is a Zeeman field and hence magnetization.
+Thus, the ansatz for spin observable needs to include these terms as well\cite{Fritsch}.
+For the case of Majorana-Kramers-Kondo model, due to the Majorana fermion induced couplings the Kondo impurity spin also couples to Majorana fermion.
+Hence these interactions need to be included in the ansatz.
+Andreev scattering term does not couple to the Kondo impurity spin and hence has not been included in the ansatz.\\ To calculate the flow equation of the spin operator , we will use one-loop generator as given in equation~\ref{generator-eq}. .

 In the following we will present the flow equations for the various parameters in Equation~\ref{ansatz}.\\ Flow equation for $h^{z}$ co-efficient is:

 Flow equation for $\gamma$ co-efficient is:

 Flow equation for $\zeta$ co-efficient is: